-- 5.1 The planning regulations require local authorities to meet a minimum level of community involvement and specify a number of organisations which must be consulted if it is considered that they will be affected, known as statutory consultees and general consultation bodies. - 5.2 In addition to meeting statutory obligations, the Council is committed to ensuring that local groups, organisations and individuals are given the best possible opportunity to become involved in the preparation of planning policy documents. - 5.3 The Council maintains a consultation database of around 1,200 consultees who have either commented on, or expressed an interest in being involved with, the production of planning policy documents.
-This database is used to keep registered individuals, organisations and groups informed on the production of any planning policy documents and new consultees are added to the consultation database as requested.
-Organisations and individuals interested in registering on the consultation database should contact the Planning Policy team by phone on 01732 227000 or by email to planning.policy@sevenoaks.gov.uk. - 5.4 A list of statutory consultees, general consultation bodies and other organisations and groups the Council involves in the plan making process are included at Appendix B and C.
+- 5.1.
+The planning regulations require local authorities to meet a minimum level of community involvement and specify a number of organisations which must be consulted if it is considered that they will be affected, known as statutory consultees and general consultation bodies. - 5.2.
+In addition to meeting statutory obligations, the Council is committed to ensuring that local groups, organisations and individuals are given the best possible opportunity to become involved in the preparation of planning policy documents. - 5.3.
+The Council maintains a consultation database of approximately 10,000 consultees who have either commented on, or expressed an interest in being involved with, the production of planning policy documents.
+This database is used to keep registered individuals, organisations and groups informed on the production of any planning policy documents and complies fully with the GDPR.
+New consultees can be added to the consultation database as requested, organisations and individuals interested in registering on the consultation database should contact the Planning Policy team by phone on 01732 227000 or by email to planning.policy@sevenoaks.gov.uk. - 5.4.
+The Council will continue to consult with elected Members of the District Council, as well as, wherever possible, Members of Parliament for the District, and seek their input into the preparation of planning policy documents. - 5.5.
+Where possible, the Council will take further action to encourage involvement in the planning process from hard to reach groups, such as Young People, the Gypsy and Traveller Community and Commuters. - 5.6.
+A list of statutory consultees, general consultation bodies and other organisations and groups the Council involves in the plan making process are included at Appendix B, C and D.